 Natural disasters such as hurricanes, typhoons, and forest fires have been increasing in number and intensity over the past few years.
-Simultaneously, the global population is becoming increasingly urban, with of people dwelling in cities by 2050.
+Simultaneously, the global population is becoming increasingly urban, with projections of up to 66 percent of people dwelling in cities by 2050.

 While architecture as a field has been moving toward efficiency for some time now, newer movements are focusing on resilient architecture, in order to make buildings more sustainable and more protective from the elements.

 But now, with the economy back on the rise, the apparent results of cheap housing are making people think twice about the materials used in their designs.
 Building to last is also much more sustainable, since it is both expensive and less efficient to demolish and rebuild every 20 or so years.
-Demolition is also in terms of CO2 and air pollution.
+Demolition is also terrible for the environment in terms of CO2 and air pollution.

 Building a durable, long lasting building then requires not only the right materials, but also forward-thinking design.
-Buildings designed to last should be in mind, as well as upgradeability.
+Buildings designed to last should be built with repairs and restorations in mind, as well as upgradeability.
 This is especially true of smart buildings.

 Another incredibly robust material that is also sustainable and locally sourced is brick.
 Some of the oldest buildings in the world were made with brick using local mud.
 Adobe houses in the American southwest are prized for their unique style, strength, and excellent thermal properties.
 But although this material is incredibly strong and robust, it is not the best material for areas prone to earthquakes, as it is incredibly rigid and will break before flexing.